lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 contains more information about RA processing.

 Full PKI Requests/Responses can be encrypted or transmitted in the clear.
-Servers MUST provide support for all three options.
+Servers that support EnvelopedData MUST provide support for all three EnvelopedData options.
+Servers that support AuthEnvelopedData MUST provide support for both AuthEnvelopedData options.

 Alternatively, an authenticated, secure channel could exist between the parties that require confidentiality.
 Clients and servers MAY